nipundavid/REST_API/README.md

 ## Rest API Server

-The project can be used as  a boilerplat to create simple API servers to create APIs that are needed in PoCs and projects as well.
+This project can be used as  a boilerplat to create simple API servers to create APIs that are needed in PoCs and projects as well.

 #### Set up
     npm install